Chinoiserie 1910 – Origin

 Our guarantees

-Designed and manufactured in our Lyon workshops
+Designed and manufactured in our Lyon workshops.

 Fast and careful shipping in rigid packaging

-Inks: Solvent-free A+
+Inks: Solvent-free.
+A+ rating.

-Type: Recyclable non-woven wall covering
+Type: Recyclable non-woven wallcovering.

-Washability: Washable
+Washability: Washable.

-Detachability: Removable
+Detachability:

 You might like these other designs